 Trick 7: Modify your Out-of-Office message.

 Vacations are great, but returning to a terrifying number of new emails can be really depressing, and can take forever to dig your way out of.
+Even worse is neglecting your work-life balance by figuring out how to access my work email from home.
 Replace the boilerplate out-of-office message with this: "I’m out of the office from 11/10-11/18 and won’t see your message.
 Please resend your email after 11/18.”
 Then filter all incoming messages straight to the trash while you’re gone.
 If it’s important and the deadline hasn’t passed, they’ll get back to you — and you’ll come home to a clean inbox.

 Trick 8: Put all your action items in Wrike.